Night Rating / Night Qualification

-The night rating is a 5 hour course minimum.
+The night rating is a course of at least 5 hours .
 In that time you are required to complete a minimum of 3 hours dual instruction, 5 solo take off and 5 solo landings, and at least 1 hour of dual navigation.
+If you have started training elsewhere and are struggling to get the course completed, contact us for advice.

 Are there any exams?